Money is everywhere. You can’t escape it.

 - A potential tax deduction if the giver itemizes

 “Protection is the first necessity of opulence and luxury.” — From the book, The Secret Agent by Joseph Conrad

 What happens if you lose the ability to earn a living?
 Imagine an injury that prevents you from working.
 Or consider the effects of an illness that causes you to reduce the hours you work.
 Even if it’s temporary, the loss or reduction of a regular paycheck could cause financial hardship.

 According to the Social Security Administration, about 25 percent of 20-year-olds will become disabled at some point before reaching age 67.

-Disability insurance covers the potential loss of income caused by injury or illness.
+This grim reality underscores the importance of long term disability insurance.
+It covers the potential loss of income caused by injury or illness.
 If you are unable to work because of a covered disability, the policy will replace part of your income.
 You will receive these benefits for as long as you’re disabled or up to a maximum period of time spelled out in the policy.

 The thought of experiencing a disability is unsettling.
 For many, buying insurance is, too.
 But disability insurance is more affordable and accessible than you think.
 You can check your monthly rates for free with a personalized disability insurance quote.
 If you like what you see, take 15 minutes to apply for coverage online while you're at it.

 After all, having disability insurance means being able to buy food, pay bills, and cover household expenses while you’re unable to work.
 Having disability insurance, along with these 11 other personal finance tips, means being able to enjoy financial peace of mind.